rregister87/blockparty/README.md

 ## Scaffolding

-A bit quick setup before we begin.
+A bit of quick setup before we begin.
 Blockparty will output the following CSS scaffolding for your project:
 ```css
 *, *:after, *:before {
 	box-sizing: inherit;